DanpheLabs/agent-cred/DEPLOYMENT.md

-# AgentPay System - Deployment Guide
+# AgentCred System - Deployment Guide

 ## Overview
-This document provides instructions for deploying and running the AgentPay system, which enables secure AI agent payments on Solana.
+This document provides instructions for deploying and running the AgentCred system, which enables secure AI agent payments on Solana.

 ## Prerequisites
 - Node.js v18+